 Ted Beebe - NJHA Co-Advisor

-Hi, I am Debbie Gegare and I am the National Co Advisor to the National Officer Team.
+Hi, I am Debbie Gegare, from Wisconsin and I am a Co-Advisor to the National Officer Team.
 My daughter Lexi, is very interested in Horticulture and my son Cody, is just starting to learn.
 We also have 2 cats named Molly and Zoey.
 I work for Catholic Charities in the Community Connections program, where I am the Lead Skills Trainer.
-This is a day program for adults with developmental disabilities, where I do case management and building programming.
-I am not only involved with NJHA, but also 4-H, FFA and Grange.
-In 4-H, am leader for Music and Drama, Food Preservation and I am the County Camp Director.
-I train the Floriculture team in FFA and am also an Alumni member.
+This is a day program for adults with developmental disabilities, where I do case management and activity programming.
+I am not only involved with NJHA, but also 4-H, FFA and the Grange.
+In 4-H, I am a project leader for Music and Drama, Food Preservation and I am the County Camp Director.
+I am the coach for the FFA Floriculture team and I am also an alumni member.
 I am currently the Overseer (Vice President) of my local Grange chapter and the Membership and Youth Director for the Wisconsin State Grange.
 I also do some work with the National Grange as a Communications Fellow and correspondent for Grange Radio.

 I have been involved with NJHA for over 25 years.
-My first convention was the 50th convention in Grand Rapids, Michigan in 1984.
+My first convention was the 50th Convention in Grand Rapids, MI in 1984.
 I represented Wisconsin on a 4-H team and was hooked on NJHA right from the start.
-I was active as a Y/C, became a national officer and when I graduated out, I worked with teams and became the State Leader for Wisconsin.
+I was active as a YC, became a national officer and when I graduated out, I worked with teams and became the State Leader for Wisconsin.
 We have made NJHA a family affair as my parents, sister and daughter have all participated in different aspects of the organization.